Tell Shemshara: Occupation history

 The excavations at the main mound revealed 16 occupation layers, ranging in date from the Hassuna period (early sixth millennium BCE) to the 14th century CE.
-A single radiocarbon sample from the basal level of the site, 3m below level 16, provided a date of 7320–7180 BC (IntCal13).
+A single radiocarbon sample from the basal level of the site, 3m below level 16, provided a date of 7322–7180 BC (IntCal13).

 Hassuna Period

-Layers 16–9 dated to the Hassuna period.
+Layers 16–9 on the northeast flan of Main Hill dated to the Hassuna period.
 This occupation was characterized by rows of stones that are interpreted by the excavators as foundations for mudbrick walls, a pebble floor and a clay basin in the final occupation layer.
 Pottery, which has only been found in abundance in layers 13–9, shows stylistic links with that of Hassuna and Tell es-Sawwan.
 Obsidian was the preferred material for stone tools, with flint making up only 15 percent of the total assemblage.
 Whereas the flint was procured locally, the obsidian was obtained from two sources in eastern Turkey – one as yet unidentified, the other one being the volcanic Nemrut Dağ more than 300 km away from Shemshara.
 A unique piece in this assemblage is a dagger of over 35.5 cm in length, broken in four pieces due to a fire.
 Other artifacts that have been found at the site include stone bowls, bracelets and quern-stones and small objects made of bone.